 MetLife Europe Insurance d.a.c. is an Irish incorporated entity domiciled in Ireland and is authorised by the CBI to transact non-life insurance businesses in non-life classes 1, 2, 8, 9, 14, 16 and 18 under the European Union (Insurance and Reinsurance) Regulations 2015.
 Authorisation for non-life class 14 relates solely to certain Loss of Employment cover in Italy.
 It has branches across Europe in Spain, Portugal, Italy, France, Slovakia, Czech Republic and Romania.
-It operates via FOS in Germany, Austria, Greece and Poland.
-Similar to MetLife Europe, it no longer underwrites any risk in Russia as of 2022 in light of the geopolitical situation.
+It operates via FOS in Germany, Austria, Poland and Greece.
+On 1 April 2023, MetLife Europe Insurance transferred it's DTC business via FOS in Poland to NN as part of the sale of MetLife Poland.